Slave Theater

 Slave Theater, also called the Slave I, was a movie theater located at 1215 Fulton Street in Bedford–Stuyvesant, Brooklyn, New York City.
-The theater was founded in 1984 by Brooklyn judge John Phillips to screen a film he had produced and became a center of civil rights organizing in Brooklyn.
+The theater was founded in 1984 by Brooklyn judge John L. Phillips Jr. to screen a film he had produced and became a center of civil rights organizing in Brooklyn.

-John Phillips named the theater as a reminder of slavery as the origin of African-American and black American history.
+Phillips named the theater as a reminder of slavery as the origin of African-American and black American history.
 The name had a mixed reception by the Bed–Stuy community, but the theater became an emblem of Black pride in Brooklyn.
 After a complicated legal battle over ownership after Phillips's death, the theater was sold in 2013 and demolished in late 2016.